 - 1. To accept the election rules as presented. - 2.
-To co-opt one further Election Committee member from the SSC due to one current member's resignation. - 3.
+To co-opt three Election Committee members from the SSC and three from SRC - 3.
 To mandate the Senior Elections Officer and Elections Committee to make any procedural changes required prior to elections. - 4.
-To mandate the Senior Elections Officer and Elections Committee to co-opt up to eleven external members to the Elections Committee before elections 2018.
+To mandate the Senior Elections Officer and Elections Committee to co-opt external members to the Elections Committee before elections 2019, as required and as outlined in the rules.